barsoom/devbook/incidents/README.md

 #### Meeting agenda

 - [ ] Timeline: What happened?
 What did we do?
 What happened then?
 Where did we leave things?
 - [ ] How did this affect end users?
 Auction houses, buyers, sellers, support, finance, ….
+What can we then improve?
 - [ ] Reflect on the post mortem.
 Can we do post mortems better?
 Update this document with any learnings.